Explore the beauty and history of the country with Levi Zelkind, our licensed private tour guide in Israel.

-We'll continue to Beit Alfa National Park with one of the most beautiful synagogue mosaic floors in Israel, dating from the early sixth century CE.
+We'll visit Beit Alfa National Park with one of the most beautiful synagogue mosaic floors in Israel, dating from the early sixth century CE.

 This stark desert landscape combines great natural beauty, modern beaches, mineral spas and ancient history.

-People have lived in this area for over 6,000 years, domesticating animals, building Jericho, the first known walled city and creating some of the earliers copper and bronze tools in human history.
+People having lived in this area for over 6000 years, domesticating animals, building Jericho, the first known walled city and home to some of the earliers copper and bronze tools in human history.

 In the caves of Qumran -

-a Bedoin desert discovered one of the most important findings of the twentieth century, the Dead Sea Scrolls.
+a Bedouin desert discovered one of the most remarkable findings of the twentieth century - the Dead Sea Scrolls.

-You can explore the caves and the intiguing Qumran excavations.
+You can explore the caves and the intriguing Qumran excavations.

-Further south on a peak above the Dead Sea is the desert fortress of Masada.
+Further south on a peak above the Dead Sea is the majestic natural desert fortress of Masada.

 Ascending Masada by cable car, the views are incredible.

-In many ways, Masada has become a symbol of both Jewish resistance against all odds, and the founding of the State of Israel.
+In many ways, Masada became a symbol of Jewish resistance against all odds, and of the founding of the State of Israel.